-In conclusion, let me remind you that when you buy a stock, you are risking 100% of your capital for the entire time you hold that stock.
-In addition, at any point in time that stock has only a 50% chance of going in one direction – hopefully up.
+Let me remind you that when you buy a stock, you are risking 100% of your capital for the entire time you hold that stock.
+In addition, at any point in time that stock has only a 50% chance of going in one direction—hopefully up.

 When you sell option premium above and below the strike price of a stock, you increase your probability of profit, and you can even define how much risk you take.

 I consider it worthwhile to get to know and understand these methods.
 Since you made it all the way through this article, you obviously have what it takes.
 The knowledge will come as you continue studying these methods.